Baran-phys/IEA-GAN/README.md

 Execute `python3 train.py --help` for a list of all training command-line arguments.

 ### Dataset
-In order to do a uniform Event sampling, ImageEventsDataset in utils.py assumes a directory struture like
+In order to do a uniform Event sampling, ImageEventsDataset in utils.py assumes a directory struture like:

     1.1.1/
     ├── some_filename_1
     ├── some_filename_2